vanika/Ed/README.md

 # Ed
 Text editor based on Ed(Unix) with multiple undo and redo.
-Action are designed using a [Command Pattern approach](https://en.wikipedia.org/wiki/Command_pattern).
+Actions are designed using a [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) approach.
+Focus on speed and memory optimization.